 Publications about suPAR

-The summary of each disease area is also found under Clinical Use.
+A summary of each disease area is available here: Clinical Use.

 These findings support the utility of suPAR in studying the role of chronic inflammation in aging and functional decline.